pyOpenSci/handbook/CONTRIBUTING.md

     nox -s docs-live
     ```

-The docs-live command will provide ou with a url that you can enter into your
+The `docs-live` command will provide ou with a url that you can enter into your
 browser to see the docs update as you make updates to files.

+### CircleCI Previews

 ### Website build